 On March 2, 2020, during the second quarter of fiscal 2020, we completed the acquisition of Venture Products.
 Prior to this acquisition, Venture Products was a privately-held company not subject to the Sarbanes-Oxley Act of 2002, the rules and regulations of the SEC, or other corporate governance requirements to which public companies may be subject.
 In accordance with guidance issued by the SEC, companies are permitted to exclude acquisitions from their final assessment of internal control over financial reporting during the year of acquisition.
 As part of our ongoing integration activities, we are in the process of incorporating internal controls over significant processes specific to Venture Products that we believe are appropriate and necessary to account for the acquisition and to consolidate and report our financial results.
-We expect to complete our integration activities related to internal control over financial reporting for Venture Products during fiscal 2021.
-Accordingly, we expect to include Venture Products within our assessment of internal control over financial reporting as of October 31, 2021.
+We expect to complete our integration activities related to internal control over financial reporting for Venture Products within our assessment of internal control over financial reporting as of October 31, 2021.

-With the exception of internal control related integration activities associated with the company's acquisition of Venture Products, there was no change in our internal control over financial reporting that occurred during the three month period ended January 29, 2021 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+With the exception of internal control related integration activities associated with the company's acquisition of Venture Products, there was no change in our internal control over financial reporting that occurred during the three month period ended July 30, 2021 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.